wagerfield/vue-fela/readme.md

 In the example above, we are passing `this` as the rule's `props` to Fela's `renderRule` function.
 Doing so will give the rule access to all the component instance properties such as `color` to derive the styles.

-You can pass any arbitary `props` object as the second argument to `renderRule`...but you probably already knew that.
+You can of course pass any arbitary `props` object as the second argument to `renderRule`.

 <a name="map-rule"></a>